rfc-editor/errata-report-process/draft-rpc-errata-process.md

 person for each RFC stream, and (2) using a Web portal to automate the processing of erratum reports.
 This system was launched in November 2007.

+This draft documents the existing system as a means to facilitate discussion to revamp how errata are reported, reviewed, and publicized.

 --- middle

 #  Introduction {#introduction}